Is Your Operating System Making You More Vulnerable To Ransomware?

 Ransomware security has become a major concern for many enterprises running Windows servers.
-As a result, many organizations are transitioning away from malware susceptible Windows backup software and implementing purpose-built, highly secure Linux-based appliances and software to ensure their data is safe from these security attacks.
-Cyber crooks aim for maximum impact so the more widely deployed of Windows OS is the top target.
-Additionally, Linux systems are harder to compromise, because they are hierarchical.
+As a result, many organizations are transitioning away from malware-susceptible Windows backup software and implementing purpose-built, highly secure Linux-based appliances and software to ensure their data is safe from these security attacks.
+Cybercriminals aim for maximum impact so the more widely deployed Windows OS is the top target.
+Additionally, Linux systems are harder to compromise, because of their hierarchical architecture.

-While some of the anti-ransomware tools and antivirus-for-ransomware providers work diligently to uncover ransomware threats and defeat attacks, the fact is, with 4,000 attacks daily (according to the FBI) there are simply too many iterations for those programs to uncover all these threats.
-Because of the constant evolution of variants, trying to detect or prevent ransomware with Blacklists, Whitelists or Signatures is futile.
-The software companies simply cannot keep pace with the multitude of threat deviations.
-Additionally, hackers are embedding their code into already whitelisted software, which slips past anti-virus detection software undetected.
+While some of the anti-ransomware tools and antivirus-for-ransomware providers work diligently to uncover ransomware threats and defeat attacks, the fact is, with thousands of attacks daily, there are simply too many iterations for those programs to uncover all these threats.
+The constant evolution of variants makes trying to detect or prevent ransomware with Blacklists, Whitelists or Signatures futile.
+Software companies simply cannot keep pace with the multitude of threat deviations.
+Additionally, hackers are embedding their code into already whitelisted software, which slips past anti-virus detection software.

 Testing Your Security

-After an invasion, you need to turn to your backups to restore your system.
+After an invasion, you need to turn to your backups to restore systems.
 To implement effective recovery from ransomware, you need both verified backup and disaster recovery.
-Recovery Assurance performs automatic testing to facilitate an assessment of the viability of your backup and it can be used to detect ransomware components which may disrupt your ability to recover.
+Recovery Assurance performs automatic testing to facilitate an assessment of the viability of your backup and it can be used to detect ransomware components that may disrupt your ability to recover.
 DR testing is typically low on IT admin’s priority lists.
-In a recent survey on the state of disaster recovery, 60% IT pros said that they test their DR plan once a year or less.
-As one of the Unitrends solutions capabilities, the Recovery Assurance feature provides backup testing and verification.
+In a recent survey on the state of disaster recovery, 52% of IT pros said that they test their DR plan once a year or less.
+Unitrends Recovery Assurance provides automated backup testing and verification.
 It is designed to ensure that your backup data can restore your system as planned.
 A component of that testing includes the ability to run a security check for ransomware.
-Your backups only have value if you can use them to recovery.
-Successful DR needs to be free of ransomware.
-Recovery Assurance allows you automatically verify your backup and it can be used to perform ransomware testing which may disrupt your ability to recover.
+Your backups only have value if you can use them for recovery.
+For successful DR, your backups need to be fully functional and free of ransomware.

 Security Through Education

 Another ransomware security measure is employee education.
-Educate your co-workers on how to avoid phishing scams, spam, baiting, pretexting, malevolent websites, attachments from unknown senders, etc. Teach employees to be very skeptical whenever they encounter a digital click request that is outside the realm of their normal office communications.
+Train co-workers on how to avoid phishing scams, spam, baiting, pretexting, malevolent websites, attachments from unknown senders, etc. Teach employees to be skeptical whenever they encounter a digital click request that is outside the realm of their normal office communications.

 Phishing via email and spam are the most prevalent source of ransomware downloads.
-In 2016, More 97% of phishing emails sent in 2016 contained ransomware.
-Teaching the staff how social engineering works, how it can entice recipients to inadvertently download malware and urge them to check the sender name and subject line of every email.
+More than 90% of malware is delivered via phishing attacks .
+Teaching the staff how social engineering works, how it can entice recipients to inadvertently download malware and urge them to check the sender’s name and subject line of every email.

-Teach them to be suspicious of oddities in the email from co-workers, urge them to verify suspicious email attachments with the senders.
-Don’t let them give remote access to fake support teams, make sure the employees know who to contact with IT woes.
+The most successful phishing attacks have been those with some hint of truth to them.
+The legitimacy of phishing emails is rarely questioned by distracted remote employees who have to juggle work and home duties.
+To make matters worse, attackers conceal their ruse by making it seem as if the emails were sent by a familiar source.
+Train them to be suspicious of oddities in the email from co-workers, urge them to verify suspicious email attachments with the senders.
+Don’t let them give remote access to fake support teams; make sure employees know who to contact to resolve their IT woes.

-Overall, Unitrends advocates for a five pronged approach to protect against malware and provide maximum ransomware security.
-At Unitrends we’ve identified 5 pillars of defense that, in combination, offers you the best anti-ransomware protection against malicious attacks.
+We’ve identified five pillars of defense that in combination, offer you the best anti-ransomware protection against malicious attacks.

 Use backup!
-Follow the 3-2-1- rule.
-Three copies of your data, 2 different types of media and 1 version stored off-site.
-If you do get hit by ransomware you’ll have an easy escape.
+Follow the 3-2-1-1 rule.
+Three copies of your data, 2 different types of media, 1 version stored off-site, and 1 copy that is immutable.
+It will provide an easy escape in the event you do hit by ransomware.

 You cannot recover from ransomware without a good backup – and making sure a backup is recoverable is often taken for granted.
-Make sure you regularly test your backups for ransomware and other issues that could impact a successful recovery.
+Regularly test your backups for ransomware and other issues that could impact a successful recovery.
 It’s critical to make certain your files, settings, applications and structured data are available for instant and successful disaster recovery.

 5. Instant Recovery